zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    packet according to the routing extension header.

-   :ip: Drop packets to this IP address.
+   :param ip: Drop packets to this IP address.

-   :tcp_flags: If none of these TCP flags are set, drop packets to *ip* with
+   :param tcp_flags: If none of these TCP flags are set, drop packets to *ip* with
               probability *prob*.

-   :prob: The probability [0.0, 1.0] used to drop packets to *ip*.
+   :param prob: The probability [0.0, 1.0] used to drop packets to *ip*.

    :returns: True (unconditionally).